brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 Then I reran the model, reviewing the training / validation errors and also the number of epochs.

-The final step was to run the simulator to see how well the car was driving around track one.
+The final step of the process was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, or seemed less stable.
 One on occasion, the car even drove around the off-road area towards the end of the track!

 To improve the driving behavior in these cases, I recorded additional data; driving around the track in the opposite direction, and also adding specific extra sections for the trouble-spots.
 Starting from a position towards the edge of the track and driving back towards the middle.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
-Pre-processing - grayscale the image data.
 Lambda layer (normalisation of data)
 Cropping2D (remove the sky)
 Dropout (0.2)